-Regarding time alignment of local and received remote data, two methods exist, namely the method to use external time source such as GNSS, or “channel-based” alignment method.
+Regarding time alignment of local and received remote data, two methods exist, namely the method to use external time source such as GNSS, or "channel-based" alignment method.
 Due to various reasons in some smaller substations a GNSS receiver is not available.
 Even for a substation installed with a GNSS receiver, relays shall fall back to channel-based alignment for time synchronization, should GNSS become unavailable.
-For this reason, support of the “channel-based alignment” is the focus of the proposed use case.
+For this reason, support of the "channel-based alignment" is the focus of the proposed use case.

 Different from GNSS-based alignment that is not adversely affected by communication channel asymmetry, the channel-based alignment is critically dependent on channel symmetry – near equal latency in transmission and reception directions between two protection relays respectively.
-Currently in the smart grid automation market, the max communication channel asymmetry is dependent on the chosen type of differential protection relay and is vendor-specific.
+Currently in the Smart Grid automation market, the max communication channel asymmetry is dependent on the chosen type of differential protection relay and is vendor-specific.
 For instance, an old-fashioned TDM-based differential protection relay is more sensitive to asymmetry than a modern type differential protection relay with an Ethernet interface.
 The latter can deal with asymmetry till 3ms, above which the relay will enter blocking mode.
 According to the IEEE C37.243 Guide [6], the asymmetry in terms of communication channel latency is around 2ms.
 From here on, focus is on how to satisfy channel-based alignment requirements using services from 5G system.

 Option 1: